cysouw/diathesis/text/c01_introduction.md

 b.
 Ich sehe den Jungen den Tisch putzen.
 :::

-{#para:opiniative}The *glauben + Partizip* diathesis [@next], see [@sec:participles-glauben-opinionator] similarly adds a new nominative subject while the old nominative is turned into an accusative.
+{#para:opiniative} The *glauben + Partizip* diathesis [@next], see [@sec:participles-glauben-opinionator] similarly adds a new nominative subject while the old nominative is turned into an accusative.
 The role of the new nominative is best characterised as somebody having an opinion, so this diathesis can semantically be called an ~~opiniative~~.
 The main verb is typically a patientive intransitive predicate like *einschlafen*, 'to fall asleep', see [@sec:participles-restrictions].
 Similar constructions also exist with light-verbs *wissen*, *sehen* and *finden*.

 ::: ex
 ~~Opiniative novative [Ø › SBJ › OBJ]~~